Choosing Native Plants for Your Garden

 Choosing the Right Plants

-When choosing native plants for your garden, consider the specific needs of the wildlife you want to attract.
-For example, if you want to attract butterflies, choose plants that provide nectar and host plants for their caterpillars.
-If you want to attract birds, choose plants that provide berries, seeds, and nesting materials.
+When choosing native plants for your garden, it's important to consider the specific needs of the wildlife you want to attract.
+For example, if you want to attract butterflies, you'll want to choose plants that provide nectar and host plants for their caterpillars.
+If you want to attract birds, you'll want to choose plants that provide berries, seeds, and nesting materials.

 Some popular native plants for wildlife include: